Joanneyoung01/Joanneyoung01/README.md

 <div align="right">January 2019 - March 2020</div>

-Contributed to the build of headless CMS product and design system using HTML 5, SCSS, JavaScript, React.js and Redux Updated and improved suite of components as part of a dedicated agile squad.
+Contributed to the build of web platform and design system, utilising a third party headless CMS using HTML 5, SCSS, JavaScript, React.js and Redux.
+The product was designed to decrease the time to build performant sites of global beauty and consumer brands by 65%.
+Here I updated and improved suite of components as part of a dedicated agile squad,

-- Utilised component library to build pages and redesign websites, adhering to engineering principles - BEM/KISS/DRY code.
+- Utilised component library to build pages and redesign websites, adhering to S.O.L.I.D engineering principles
-- Re-platformed brand websites Rimmel, Sally Hansen, Max Factor and Marc Jacobs within the broader development team from WordPress to React.
+- Re-platformed brand websites Rimmel, Sally Hansen, Max Factor and Marc Jacobs within the broader development team from Drupal to React.
 Working on large codebases allowed me to work with legacy code as well a build new react components
 - I am confident using Visual Studio Code to build and test code, Github and command line for version and branch control, GoCD and Fastly for pipeline instrumentation and cache management.
 - Jira for ticket management and Confluence for documentation.